apache/tvm/relax_spec.md

 Program ::= IRModule(funcs: {GlobalVar: Function|PrimFunc})
 ```

+*The `derive_func` field of `FuncStructInfo` is a macro in the meta-language: Given a function call and the variable mapping context, return the `StructInfo` of the result.
+This field is used only at compile time for reasoning about the `StructInfo` of calls to `ExternFunc`s.

 ## Expression Survey

 This specification provides a more detailed description of what each expression and type represents and what conditions make them valid.
 To motivate and provide more context for the full specification later in this document, this section will briefly summarize the purpose of each node.

 1. `Constant` nodes construct tensor constants (n-dimensional arrays of scalars).
 2. `Tuple` nodes construct a tuple (fixed-size ordered grouping) of Relax values.
 3. `Var`, `DataflowVar`, and `GlobalVar` nodes are all variables, referring to named stored values of different kinds.
-Variables in Relax must be bound exactly once. `GlobalVar`s are bound in the `IRModule` itself and refer to Relax functions or TIR `PrimFunc`s. `Var` nodes are bound either within functions, where they represent function parameters, or in `VarBinding` or `MatchShape` nodes in `BindingBlock`s, as we will discuss below. `DataflowVar`s are similar to `Var`s and can be bound only within `DataflowBlock`s.
+Variables in Relax must be bound exactly once. `GlobalVar`s are bound in the `IRModule` itself and refer to Relax functions or TIR `PrimFunc`s. `Var` nodes are bound either within functions, where they represent function parameters, or in `VarBinding` or `MatchCast` nodes in `BindingBlock`s, as we will discuss below. `DataflowVar`s are similar to `Var`s and can be bound only within `DataflowBlock`s.
 4. `PrimExpr`s are used to represent dimensions of shapes in `ShapeExpr` and `MatchShape` nodes.
 These represent operations on integers with their own `Var` nodes (`tir::Var`), which we will refer to as "shape variables".
 Shape variables can only be used in other `PrimExpr`s and are scoped like `Var` nodes (`relax::Var`), which we will call "Relax variables."
 5. `Call` nodes represent function calls.
 The callee argument (the `op`) can be an `ExternFunc` node (representing a call to a `PackedFunc`), an `Op` node (representing a call to a Relax operator), or an arbitrary expression.
     1. For `ExternFunc` nodes, the call will look up the registered `PackedFunc` by its global symbol and will call it with the given arguments (note that a TIR `PrimFunc` can be compiled into a `PackedFunc` and called using `ExternFunc` by defining a `global_symbol` attribute in the `PrimFunc`). «The attribute "pure" can be specified on a call to an `ExternFunc` to indicate that it performs no side effects (for use inside `DataflowBlock`s).»